- Page 1 Sky Q Review

 So how much will Sky Q cost per month?

 Right, let’s try and break this down.
-If you’re looking at the cheapest Sky Q bundle, you’re going to be spending £42 a month.
-A corresponding bundle from Sky+HD with the Family Pack and Sky Go Extra – both of which are standard on Q – costs you £43.
+If you’re looking at the cheapest Sky Q bundle, you’re going to be spending £22 a month, but you miss out on many of the features and channels.

 It’s all quite confusing, but the overall view is that Sky is already an expensive service and yes, Sky Q is pricey, but it’s not that much more than the existing Sky service.